Tyncture/newsnode/README.md

 returned.

 ### Retreiving feed data
-All functions for dealing with the feeds can be found under the `feeds` property.

 All methods below return an array of objects with the shape of the item type they're representing.
 You can find more by referring to [types.ts](types.ts) and the official [API docs](https://github.com/HackerNews/API).